Ulthes/angular-tips-und-tricks/README.md

 If you want to check if object is undefined/null just use ! (like !someVariable)

-### Distributing reference amons directives via service
+### Distributing reference among directives via service

 Normally, when we pass reference between directives we'd normally declare a variable inside controller, and then pass it through view by ng-model.
 However, this creates few problems:
 - We're polluting controller, which only creates a variable and (mostly) nothing else.